arohner/spectrum/README.md

 specific type.
 In this example, it would `clojure.core/update` the `:ret` spec from `seq?` to `(coll-of y?)`.
-Since map also requires the input type of `f` match the type of the seq passed in, we can similarly update the expected type of the collection.
-Transforming happens before conforming, so if the type becomes more strict, that new value will be used in the conform.
+Since map also requires the input type of `f` match the type of the seq passed in, we can similarly update the expected type of the second argument in `:arg`.
+Transforming happens before checking, so if the type becomes more strict, that new value will be used when checking.

 ### value